nmaksimova/square-panda-cb92c/src/pages/teachers.md

       - title: Erik Linder
         subtitle: Assistant teacher
         title_align: center
-        content: "Erik is a very high level competitive dancer and a Nation Champion. \n\nErik\_trains single girls that are competitive that don’t have partners.
-This is a great way to learn and be able to dance or compete with partner that is a dance teacher at the same time.\n\n\n\n"
+        content: "**Erik** is a very high level competitive dancer and a Nation Champion.\n\nErik\_trains single girls that are competitive that don’t have partners.
+This is a great way to learn and be able to dance or compete with partner that is a dance teacher at the same time.\n"
         content_align: left
         actions: []
         actions_align: left